-- The final Cereal Quality Survey results for harvest 2019/20 are now available.
-For the full tables of results use the link at the side of this page.
-For an explanation of the results and for the wheat quality diagrams expand the sections below.
+- The third and final set of Cereal Quality Survey results for harvest 2020 are now available.
+For the full tables of results use the download link located at the side of this page.
+For an explanation of the results and for the wheat quality diagrams, make sure to expand the sections below.

 - The final CQS survey provides an encompassing close to the quality figures that help to provide insight into the effects of a challenging growing season.
 Despite the inclusion of additional samples, wheat quality has remained challenging but manageable, with 32% of nabim Group 1 samples meeting the desired milling spec (13% protein, 250s Hagberg Falling Number (HFN) and 76kg/hl specific weight).
 With this final release, the average GB protein level, at 12.3%, remains at its lowest since 2015/16.

 - Looking at barley, the final CQS results have shown increased average GB grain nitrogen levels, with this seen most in spring barley samples.
 High nitrogen levels have been a particular issue in English samples.
 This can be attributed to several factors, including later crop maturity levels and prolonged dryness.
 With Scottish samples holding a smaller share of the overall sample, GB nitrogen levels have increased from the last release.